TimTree/games-by-tim/content/blogPosts/wheel-of-fortune-for-powerpoint-v5.1.1-fixes-a-longstanding-bug.md

 ## The fix

+> **UPDATE (August 27):** I found out the root cause of the bug and corrected the explanation I had before.

-PowerPoint VBA has a function called convert long (Clng), which converts a string ("2000 dollars") to an integer (2000).
+PowerPoint VBA has a function called convert long (Clng), which converts a string ("2000") to a long, an integer with a max value of 2 billion (2000).
+In order for CLng to work, the string to convert has to appear numeric.

 In US English, running CLng on the string "$250" returns the number 250.
 In UK English (and other languages), trying to convert "$250" leads to an error.

+This happens because in US English, "$250" is interpreted as a currency, which is numeric, so CLng works.
+In UK English, "$250" is a non-numeric string, so CLng causes a type error.

-The fix is to strip the dollar sign from the string before converting it to a number.
+The fix is to strip the dollar sign from the string before converting it to a long.
 So instead of running:

 `CLng("$250")`